Pikurrot/Minesweeper/README.md

 (Minesweeper.py and Images/ must have the same path or be in the same folder!)
 ## The program:
 ### Parameters
 -Difficulty: Default is 0.15 (Moderate).
 It's the density of mines in the board.
-More than 0.15 is not guaranteed full resolution.\
+With difficluty ≤ 0.15 the solution will almost always be found.\
 -Map size (x,y): Default is 30x30 (Medium size).\
--Random seed: randomly generated seed for random generation of the board.
-A random seed has no sense, but you can change it to whatever you want.
+-Random seed: randomly generated seed for random generation of the board (you can set it to whatever you want).
 ### The 4 algorithms
 As the Minesweeper game is an NP-complete problem (it has no efficient solution algorithm), I have designed 4 algorithms that work for almost all situations, but, if the complexity is too high and none of the four is useful there, it will guess randomly, which may result in exploding a mine.
 #### 1st algorithm